HACC2020/OverEasi/README.md

 With the following Covid-19 pandemic, it can be hard to quickly find answers with so much information available.
 With the Covid-19 chatbot, citizens can get answers to critival Covid-19 quetions easily, quickly, and at any time of the day.

 ## Running The Project
-This project uses meteor to run the site, so first install meteor onto you OS:
+This project uses meteor to run the site, so first install meteor onto your OS:

 OSX/Linux\
 `curl https://install.meteor.com/ | sh`